Italy Pet Import Requirements

 Your veterinarian must obtain and update an EU Pet Passport for your pet.

-Your pet must be inspected and an Intratrade Pet Health Certificate must be issued by a licensed veterinarian within 48 hours of entry.
+Your pet must be inspected, and an Intratrade Pet Health Certificate must be issued by a licensed veterinarian within 48 hours of entry.

 The transport must be recorded in the Trade Control and Expert System (TRACES) ahead of travel.
-This system tracks the import, export and intra trade of all live animals entering or leaving the EU.
+This system tracks the import, export, and intra-trade of all live animals entering or leaving the EU.

 Steps 3 and 4 apply.
 Step 5 does not apply.

-Your pet must be inspected and a commercial EU Health Certificate must be issued and endorsed by a licensed veterinarian and endorsed by a government veterinarian within 48 hours of travel.
+Your pet must be inspected, and a commercial EU Health Certificate must be issued and endorsed by a licensed veterinarian and endorsed by a government veterinarian within 48 hours of travel.

 The transport must be recorded in advance in TRACES.
-This system tracks the import, export and intra trade of all live animals entering or leaving the EU.
+This system tracks the import, export, and intra-trade of all live animals entering or leaving the EU.

 Step 3, 4, and 5 apply.